An electrical engineering perspective on naturality in computational physics: Introduction

 We will highlight the category theoretical background arising from algebraic topology and differential geometry within computational physics.
 In particular, the ubiquitous concept of \emph{naturality} plays a central role \citep{Kolar}.
 There are many facets to such background.
 Category theory has been slowly penetrating modern physics and computation \citep{Categorification}, \citep{Baez}, \citep{Coecke}, \citep{Lal}, \citep{Nikolaus} and even engineering sciences \citep{CategoriesInControl}, \citep{PassiveLinear}.
 Semantics of computation may be articulated via category theory: Lambda calculus and functional programming sit naturally in this context \citep{Baez}, \citep{Milewski}.
 Common functional programming languages, such as Haskell\footnote{\url{http://www.haskell.org}}, can be seen as instances of the general theory.
-We aim to argue that category theory as a unifying language between concepts of algebraic topology and differential geometry, as well as the language of computer science and programming, may provide synthesis to the seemingly scattered field of computational physics and be beneficial in programming discrete solvers.
+As category theory unifies concepts in algebraic topology, differential geometry, and computer science, we aim to argue that category theory may provide synthesis to the seemingly scattered field of computational physics and be beneficial in programming discrete solvers.

-Hence, this is a paper about computational physics, written from the viewpoint of electrical engineers and meant to initiate discussion across disciplines and frame future research.
+Hence, this is a paper about computational physics, written from the viewpoint of electrical engineers and meant to initiate discussion across disciplines.
 As recent engineering history shows, rigorous identification of underlying structures is often the key for forward-looking research.
+As a result, we frame and suggest a research program.